XpectoPatronum/Coding/README.md

-# Competitive-Programming
+# Coding
-This repository will store some problems in a topic wise manner
+This repository contains the following branches
+.
+Competitive Programming